zb77724/JoestarComics/documentation/specifications/software_requirements_specification.md

         Users must be able to create, view & update their profiles, including an image, name, password, email & country.
 This data will be used for identifying & contacting the user, as well as gathering sales related statistics.

+    - History

+        Orders should be stored in a history page where the users can follow their state or view other relevant information.
+The orders need to be sorted and filtered by the users, same as products, but only by date, total price & state.

+    - Contact

+        Users should be able to contact the business via email.

+    - Product Edition

+        When in editor mode, an admin can modify a product's general data (e.g: the name or description) or its more specific category data (e.g. author or material); Increase or decrease the product's stock & delete (more specifically disable the product).